davidmelton/class.template.php/README.md

     template::__construct ( string $parent [, string $path = FALSE ] [, string $format = FALSE ] ) : null

-When a new instance of the **Template()** class is created, the constructor method defines the parent template, the path to the templates directory, and the template's file type.
+When a new instance of the **Template()** class is created, the constructor method defines the parent template, the path to the directory where the templates are located, and the file type of the templates.

 #### Parameters